ShubhaM180405/Cognizant-JAVA-FSE-Deep-skilling-Hands-On/WEEK - 1/PLSQL Programming Exercises/readme.md

-# Here you will find all the Word Documents of Programming Exercises related to PL SQL.
+# All of my Word Documents of Programming Exercises related to PL SQL.